TheoAcker12/accessibility-content-testing/_episodes/headings.md

 ### Structure

-TODO: Accessibility Insights provides a clean interface for checking all headings on the page.
-Should this be used instead of or alongside WAVE?
-Want to avoid complication as much as possible, but don't want to have people using an inferior option.

 To make life easier, we can hide various WAVE errors, alerts, and so forth that might otherwise get in the way.
 We can turn off everything in a given category, or we can turn off only certain types of item in a given category.
 This is mostly useful to declutter icons on the page, making the ones we are interested in stand out more.

 1. Turn off all non-heading-related errors.